oe-d/control/README.md

 # Control

 Features:
+- Pause on minimize.
 - Improved cycle fullscreen when using mouse.
 - Cycle pause with video replay at the end of playback.
+- Rewind at the end of playback.
 - Exit fullscreen at the end of playback.
 - List and set/cycle audio devices with volume options.
 - Display playback info.